How To Make Your Holiday Season Sustainable | Less Waste and More Joy

 Opt for LED and/or Solar Powered Lights

 LED or solar-powered lights use far less electricity in comparison to their standard counterparts.
 This results in a reduced impact on the planet and a smaller electricity bill.
 And with solar-powered lights you don’t have to worry about turning them off at the end of the night – they will turn off naturally as they lose their solar charge overnight.
 These Twinkle Gold LED string lights from Crate and Barrel can also serve as a fun stocking stuffer early in the season.
-Wrap them in a Tokki wrap for an extra special gifting experience.

 Eat Local and Support Local Farmers